kh4nh12/llm_learning_resource/README.md

 6. Create a new Pull Request.

 ## 📩 Contact
-For questions or further information, please do not hesitate to reach out via [Your Email](mailto:khanhtq0412it@gmail.com).
+For questions or further information, please do not hesitate to reach out via [My email](mailto:khanhtq0412it@gmail.com).

 Thank you for visiting our repository.
 Happy learning and exploring!